 This heralds good news for the passionate and enthusiastic believer as it helps to transform the torturous path into a path carpeted with scented roses.
-‘Strive hard’ which commentators define as: ‘Jihad’ and ‘Mujahada’ meaning to expend whatever capability one has defending against an enemy.
+‘Strive hard’, which commentators define as: ‘Jihad’ and ‘Mujahada’ meaning to expend whatever capability one has defending against an enemy.
 There is an external enemy and an internal enemy.
 To fight in the battlefield is jihad and to strive hard against Shaitan and the human ego is an even greater jihad, known as Mujahada.

-The preposition ‘Feena’; ‘in us’ or ‘in our cause’ excludes all those whose motives are other than the Divine path.
+The preposition ‘Feena’, ‘in us’ or ‘in our way’ excludes all those whose motives are other than the Divine path.
 The people who strive to gain Divine pleasure or countenance.
 A man once asked the Messenger (peace be upon him) about a man who fights in battle but for the name of his people, or his personal gain, he tells him there is nothing good in him, the reward is only for those who have no such ulterior motive.
 Those who are enthusiastic, passionate and yearning for divine pleasure, “Behold Allah is with such Righteous people”.
 He is their supporter, helper and guardian who is always with them.
 What a great honour!
-Men who spend their every joule of energy in Allah’s way are welcomed with open arms as beautifully described in this Hadith:
+Those who spend their every joule of energy in Allah’s way are welcomed with open arms as beautifully described in this Hadith:

 With such promises why shouldn’t the true seeker strive?
 The beloved Messenger (peace be upon him) would stand in the night vigil for so long that his feet would swell and start bleeding.
 His wife Aisha (may Allah be pleased with her) could not bear to see this and would lament, “O Messenger, why do you do this?
 You are sinless!”
-He would reply “Why shouldn’t I want to be a grateful servant of my Lord?”
+He would reply “Shouldn’t I want to be a grateful servant of my Lord?”

 How much time, effort and wealth do we expend in Allah’s way?
 We can measure the degree of our relationship with Him by quantifying our struggle.
 How well do you think you will fair on a scale of 1-10?
-Where 1 is least effort and 10 the effort of our venerable ancestors.
+Where 1 is the least effort and 10 the effort of our venerable ancestors.
 Make this your new year’s resolution to go up a few points.

 Have a happy and prosperous new year!